 This fajita dish is great to eat as a cheat, complete with flour tortillas galore, but it’s also completely zoneable and enough to share between two people.
 Using quality carbs in this meal will be difficult unless you special order some vegetables.
 The salsa and diced tomatoes are the closest you’ll find to quality carbs.
 However, you can request corn tortillas instead of flour to make zoning easier.
 Corn tortillas are 1/2 block per tortilla compared to 1 block per tortilla for flour.
-This meal also has a large variety of quality protein: chicken, steak, shrimp, quail, and pork.
+This meal also has a large variety of quality protein to pick from: chicken or beef, or depending on your daily block requirements you can do go for the combination.
 You can also get quality fat from the guacamole.
 Menu

-5. Grilled Salmon Lunch Bowl at P.F.
+5. Ginger Chicken with Brocolli at P.F.
 Chang’s

 P.F.
-Chang’s has a surprisingly affordable lunch menu, and their lunch bowls can be zone friendly.
-The salmon lunch bowl is my favorite.
-Normally served with rice, request it be served on asparagus instead.
-I’ve found they generally include about 2 blocks of asparagus.
-The salmon has a light teriyaki glaze that will add some carb blocks if you decide to leave it on.
+Chang’s has a surprisingly affordable lunch menu, and they even have a gluten free menu now.
+The Ginger Chicken and Brocolli is my favorite.
+Most dishes are served with rice, you can always sub for veggies or you can now substitute with quinoa!
+I’ve found they generally include about 2 blocks of brocolli.
+The chicken has a light ginger glaze that will add some carb blocks if you decide to leave it on.
 I usually scrape it off and go with “fat replacement” where I substitute extra fat blocks for missing carbs.
-I get my fat blocks (and probably more than necessary) from the egg drop soup that comes with the lunch bowl.
-[Nutritional Info (Includes the Rice)] [Menu]
+I get my fat blocks (and probably more than necessary) from the egg drop soup that is also on their gluten free menu as well.
+[Nutritional Info ] [Menu]

 6. Grande Latte at Starbucks